4.8 1700+ Google Reviews

 Lawn sprinkler systems are different and require some specialized equipment to to remove all the water.
 I recommend calling a professional for this portion of your winter home maintenance plan.

 There might be a lot of snow melting off your roof and your gutters need to be cleaned and operational to get the water off the roof and away from your foundation.
-First, walk around your house and make sure there is no sagging in your gutters and all gutters are sloped toward the downspouts.
+First, walk around your house and make sure there is no sagging in your gutters and all gutters slope toward the downspouts.

 Next, if your gutters are full of debris, then you’re going to need to clean them.